ravindasenarath/aws-saa/README.md

   - Site to Site VPN
     - Customer Gateway : Corperate side, If device doesn't have a public IP can use behind a NAT device
     - VPN Gateway/VGW(Virtual Private Gateway) : VPC side
-    - S2S connection betwen public internet
+    - Site to Site connection betwen public internet
     - If need to ping EC2 need to enable ICMP protocol
   - AWS VPN CloudHub
     - Secure communication between multiple sites, if u have multiple VPN